semanticClimate/semanticClimate.github.io/README.md

 #semanticClimate #FormatsForFuture

 There is a pressing need to make knowledge about climate available to mitigate the effects of gaseous emissions.
 The most important resource is the UN’s IPCC reports, published about every five years.
-In 2021-2022 AR6, with 10,000 pages, was released - .
+In 2021-2022 AR6, with 10,000 pages, was released.
 Unfortunatley these are published as a set of PDF files which makes them extremely hard to read by humans or machines, preventing their widespread use. #semanticClimate is a group of young Indian science students who are developing tools and community protocols to make IPCC AR6 semantic.

 # Goals
 * to convert the IPCC documents from PDF into (a) HTML (b) XML